Jerry-Master/IDAO_2022/Data/README.md

 The other CSV has similar information as the folders, but are condensed in one single file:

 * {Train, Test}\_distance\_matrix.csv: As the name says, these are the distance matrices between train and train, and between test and train.
-* coordinates_train.csv: This file has a dataframe with the coordinates of each defect in the crystal for each crystal.
+* coordinates_{train,test}.csv: This file has a dataframe with the coordinates of each defect in the crystal for each crystal.
 Due to a problem in conversion, the data is as a `string` and not as `np.array` or a `list`.
-* coordinates_train_angles.csv: Since each crystal has 3 vertices, that represents a triangle, which has 3 angles.
+* coordinates\_{train,test}\_angles.csv: Since each crystal has 3 vertices, that represents a triangle, which has 3 angles.
 Therefore, it can be represented as 3 coordinates in angles which add up to 180 degrees.
 This files contains those coordinates in radians.
+* frac\_coordinates\_{train,test}\_angles.csv: Same as the coordinates file but with the fractional coordinates.

 ## Kaggle